MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ## Modern Standby

-Modern Standby starts when the user causes the system to enter sleep.
-For example, the user presss the power button, closes the lid, or selects Sleep from the power button in the Windows Start menu.
+Modern Standby starts when the user causes the system to enter sleep or the device goes to sleep based on the Windows power settings the user has set.
+For example, the user presses the power button, closes the lid, or selects Sleep from the power button in the Windows Start menu.
 WOL works by default for Surface devices in Modern Standby mode running Windows 10 version 1607 or later.
 No additional IT configuration is required, except for Surface Studio 2.

 ## Surface Studio 2 instructions